 Data in industrial environments comes from diverse sources, like incident logs, compliance checklists, machine sensors, and employee feedback systems.
 Without structured tools, identifying trends or anomalies in this data can feel like searching for a needle in a haystack.

-Additionally, much of this data is siloed, and stored in separate systems that don’t communicate effectively.
-This fragmentation adds another layer of complexity, making it difficult to consolidate data into a comprehensive report.
+Additionally, much of this data sits in disconnected systems that do not connect cleanly.
+This fragmentation adds another layer of complexity, making it difficult to consolidate data into a comprehensive report while maintaining data integrity across sources.

 Compounding the issue is the sheer scale of data growth.
 As organizations adopt IoT devices and smart sensors, the volume of data generated will only increase.
 Without advanced analytics tools, businesses risk becoming overwhelmed by their own information.